Guide number: Effect of filters

 When a flash device is set to manual (M) or automatic (A) exposure mode and is not being controlled via the camera's through-the-lens metering, a convenient way to compensate for the effect of a lens-mounted filter is to set the ISO rating on a camera to a higher value than the flash device.
-For instance, if a polarizing filter attenuates by 1 f-stop and the flash device is set to ISO 100, then the camera can simply be set to ISO 200.
+For instance, if a polarizing filter attenuates by 1 stop and the flash device is set to ISO 100, then the camera can simply be set to ISO 200.
 The extra camera sensitivity compensates for the loss due to the filter.

 The formula governing this relationship is as follows: